 Instructions

-- Cut the pork into 1/2 inch pieces.
+- Slice the pork belly into 1/2 inch thick pieces.

 - Once the seasoning is complete, add the tofu on top.
 Tofu is very delicate so avoid mixing the stew after you add it in.